-Bitdefender’s amazing Password Manager lets you store all of your login details in a single place.
+Bitdefender’s useful Password Manager lets you store all of your login details in a single place.
 It also safeguards your credit card details and other personal information.
 You can set up multiple password databases, syncing them across all Bitdefender-protected devices.

 And when you want to make sure your files are fully erased from your machine, you can delete them with the File Shredder — permanently removing any trace of the files from your computer.

-Everytime you browse online, websites collect information about your behavior (such as when they ask you to “accept cookies”).
+Every time you browse online, websites collect information about your behavior (such as when they ask you to “accept cookies”).
 Some do it in an effort to show you more relevant ads whereas others share your activities with other companies.
 Either way, more often than not, you have no idea that a page is spying on you.

 But beware: Bitdefender’s Premium VPN is rather expensive, even if it does cover up to five devices.
 That being said, a one-year plan purchased directly from Hotspot Shield would cost you almost 2x that, so you’re still getting a really good deal.

-This add-on allows you to whitelist and blacklist certain addresses, mark emails as "Spam" and "Not Spam" and block messages with Cyrillic or Asian characters.
+This add-on allows you to whitelist and blacklist certain addresses, mark emails as "Spam" and "Not Spam", and block messages with Cyrillic or Asian characters.

 Beyond that, Bitdefender’s new Microphone Monitor feature alerts you whenever an app accesses your microphone.
 However, unlike Bitdefender’s Webcam Protection, the Microphone Monitor doesn’t allow you to block apps with access to your microphone.

 And some of Bitdefender’s plans are accompanied by an anti-theft add-on.
-If your device ever gets stolen, this nifty feature will allow you to pinpoint your PC’s location and disable it so that no one else can use it.
+If your device ever gets stolen, this helpful feature will allow you to pinpoint your PC’s location and disable it so that no one else can use it.